UK PM Johnson in intensive care with worsening coronavirus symptoms

 The face of the 2016 Brexit campaign, Johnson won a resounding election victory in December before leading the United Kingdom out of the European Union on Jan.
 31.

-Reporting by Paul Sandle, Kate Holton, Costas Pitas; Writing by Michael Holden and Guy Faulconbridge; Editing by Richard Pullin and Raju Gopalakrishnan
+Reporting by Paul Sandle, Costas Pitas; Writing by Kate Holton and Guy Faulconbridge; Editing by Richard Pullin and Raju Gopalakrishnan